Skip to main content

 How Can I Identify the App’s Connection to My Health Plan?

-Discerning the app’s relationship with is an exercise in careful observation of the administrative and financial architecture of the benefit.
+Discerning the app’s relationship with your health plan is an exercise in careful observation of the administrative and financial architecture of the benefit.
 The evidence is often embedded in the documents and communications you receive from your employer and insurance provider.
 A systematic review of these materials will provide the clarity you need.

 • Enrollment Process When you signed up for the app, was it part of your annual benefits enrollment, alongside medical, dental, and vision insurance?
 A unified enrollment process is a strong indicator that the wellness program is a component of the group health plan.